cph-mb402/db_assignment_4/README.md

 The easiest way to find the objects of interest is to look for GRANT and INSERT keywords in the file.
 Since I have used the Mysql Workbench client the log file is a bit cluttered with all other operations used as well (like selects).

 ## Dump Strategy
-The dump strategy was a simple use of mysqldump with it user.
+The dump strategy was a simple use of mysqldump with the IT user.
 Normally a cron job would be used to periodically, usually once a day, make a backup of the database, and the backups for at least the last 2 weeks or last month would be kept on the server, plus a copy of the backup on another device.